gregology/gregology.github.io/_posts/2019-07-23-my-experience-with-the-australian-dva.md

 #### September 4th, 2019 (Day 169)

-Today I met with Dr. Ken Suddaby for my appointment.
-Dr. Suddaby politely declined my request to record the meeting.
+Today I met with Dr. Ken ******, for my appointment.
+Dr. Ken politely declined my request to record the meeting.
 He would not allow me to take any notes during the meeting as it would be distracting.
-Dr. Suddaby also denied my request for a copy of the report or his notes from the session.
+Dr. Ken also denied my request for a copy of the report or his notes from the session.
 The assessment was thorough taking 2hrs and 40mins.
 We discussed my service history, symptoms, previous treatments, life history, & current situation.
 It was a very draining experience that aggravated some scars.

-Dr. Suddaby asked me why I didn't seek treatment earlier.
+Dr. Ken asked me why I didn't seek treatment earlier.
 This was a painful question.
 Since leaving the Australian army, I have spent thousands of dollars out of my own pocket for service related treatment because the DVA previously refused to help me.
 Had the DVA given me assistance when I first requested it, my treatment would have begun 4 years ago.
 Getting this far into the process with the DVA and then being asked by *I* didn't seek treatment earlier was very frustrating.

-At the end of the assessment, Dr. Suddaby made some recommendations for seeking help through OHIP (Ontario Health Insurance Plan) or my work insurance plan.
+At the end of the assessment, Dr. Ken made some recommendations for seeking help through OHIP (Ontario Health Insurance Plan) or my work insurance plan.
 I gathered from his recommendations that my application would be rejected but I appreciated him giving me direction to find help elsewhere.

-Dr. Suddaby will finish his report within a week.
+Dr. Ken will finish his report within a week.
 The report will then go to MLCOA, an insurance company that helps the DVA assess claims.

 I submitted a Freedom of Information request to the DVA so that I can calculate how much this whole experience has cost the DVA in MLCOA fees alone.